FreeRTOS/coreMQTT/MISRA.md

 _Ref 10.8.1_

 - MISRA C-2012 Rule 10.8 states that value of composite expressions should not be cast to variables of different signedness.
-In this library, array of vectors and bytes are used to process data.
+In this library, array of bytes are used to process data.
 Functions which fill the arrays with data update an index to an offset.
 To know the amount of data added to the array, the beginning address of the array has to be subtracted from the index.
 When the two pointers are subracted, it results in a signed value.
 It is verified however that the value will always be positive.